bimolws/Nextcloud-Install-Notes/README.md

 ### InstallNextcloudOnPopOS.md
 These are my notes on installing Nextcloud on Pop!_OS with updated PHP and securing with tailscale, including obtaining a free certificate by use of the 'tailscale cert' command in order to enable https access.

+### InstallNextcloudUbuntu24.04.md
+Notes with specifics for Ubuntu 24.04.